-3 Specifications of SR05-D1A3-PV
+3 Specifications of SR05 series

-3.1 Specifications of SR05-D1A3-PV
+3.1 Specifications of SR05-D1A3 and SR05-D2A2

-SR05 pyranometers measure the solar radiation received by a plane surface from a 180 $^{\circ}$ field of view angle.
-This quantity, expressed in W/m2, is called "hemispherical" solar radiation.
+SR05 measures the solar radiation received by a plane surface from a 180 $^{\circ}$ field of view angle.
+This quantity, expressed in W/m, is called "hemispherical" solar radiation.

-SR05-D1A3-PV offers irradiance in W/m^2 as a digital output and as a 0-1 V output.
+SR05-D1A3 offers irradiance in $W/m^2$ as a digital output and as a 0-1 V output.
 It must be used in combination with suitable power supply and a data acquisition system which uses the Modbus communication protocol over RS-485 or one that is capable of handling a 0-1 V signal.